-We can provide a range of legal support services to WA women facing disadvantage (see Who we help for further info).
+We can provide a range of legal support services to WA women facing disadvantage (see Who we help for further information).
 While we don’t assist with all kinds of legal matters, we focus on the areas of law where women are the most affected.

 Information and referrals